10 Essiac Tea Myths and Misconceptions... Busted!

 MYTH #4.
 You Don’t Need Powdered Herbs.

 Essiac tea must be powdered in order get every part of the herbs into your body.
 Essiac tea was originally a medicinal remedy used by the Ojibway Indians who believed that herbs were gifts from God.
-As a way of honoring all of God’s gifts, everything from the Earth was completely utilized and wasting any part of these gifts was thought to offend God.
-In Ojibway culture, no part of any animal was wasted and no part of any herb was wasted or thrown away.
+As a way of honoring all of God’s gifts, everything from the Earth was completely utilized.
+Wasting any part of these gifts was thought to offend God.
+In Ojibway culture, no part of any animal was wasted and no part of any herb was thrown away.
 This is why they used grinding stones to pulverize the herbs into fine particles which remained in the tea, much like orange juice pulp.
 By doing so, the herbs could be consumed in their entirety.
+Furthermore, powdered herbs increases the absorbability of essiac tea.

 To this day, the Ojibway powdering process is still the best way to prepare and naturally ingest essiac tea in the way that God intended.
-While essiac capsules, tinctures and pre-made liquids that contain no powder all sound appealing, they all lose some effectiveness when compared to making essiac tea with fresh powdered herbs.
+Rene Caisse went on to prove it in her research.
+While essiac capsules, tinctures and pre-made liquids that contain no powder all sound appealing, they lose some effectiveness when compared to making essiac tea with fresh powdered herbs.

 MYTH #5.
 You Need to Stop Essiac if You Decide to Do Chemo.

 Nothing could be further from the truth!
 Essiac tea users consistently report feeling better going through chemo while on essiac tea.
-In fact, essiac tea can be taken every day for many years with no need to take breaks or stop due to any circumstances.
+Essiac tea can be taken every day for many years with no need to take breaks or stop due to any circumstances.

 MYTH #6.
 Essiac is Only For Those Who Are Sick.